oylbin/obsidian-external-file-embed-and-link/README.md

-# Obsidian External File Embed and Link
+# External File Embed and Link

 Embed and link local files outside your obsidian vault with relative paths for cross-device and multi-platform compatibility.